LaOwlLol/fp-oauth-ser/README.md

 - Implement: ['Client Credentials Grant'](https://oauth.net/2/grant-types/client-credentials) endpoint which takes client_id and client_secret and compares them to the datastore values for authentication.
 If valid insert new Session in table and return it's access token and refresh token to client's response_uri.
 If invalid 403 status returned.
 - Implement: ['OAuth 2.0 Token Introspection'](https://www.oauth.com/oauth2-servers/token-introspection-endpoint) endpoint which returns a JSON object with active member set true if requested token is in Sessions datastore and ttl has not expired.

-### Setup Info
+### Setup Info:

 Setup will vary depending on if you are running the gcds emulator, running this server application on the Compute Engine or App Engine, or as a service account application.
 These instructions apply to using 'service account credentials' and have been tested using a local gcds emulator.

 On launch, the application will use environment variables to establish a connection to the gcds by using the standard Java client API call: